avidbiscuit/ait-wiki/content/blocks/compact_zeiton.md

 ![Compact Zeiton](images/czb.png)
 ## What Is This Used For?
-Since 1.2.0, Compact Zeiton is used in a single recipe, and is usually used as a decoration block.
+Since 1.2.0, Compact Zeiton is used in a single recipe, and is typically used as a decoration block.

-## How do i craft it?
+## How do I craft it?
 ![Recipe of compact zeiton](images/czr.png)